Best Bank Accounts in Switzerland of February 2026

 Savings accounts

-Youth savings accounts: Competitive rates for children and young adults, encouraging savings habits early.
-Some banks offer up to 2% for youth accounts.
+Youth savings accounts: Surprisingly competitive rates for kids and young adults.
+Some banks hit 2% for youth accounts, which is actually decent.

-For detailed savings account comparisons, visit our best savings accounts page.
+For the full breakdown on savings accounts, hit up our best savings accounts page.

 Specialized accounts